learning-zone/csharp-basics/README.md

 ## Q. How to combine two arrays without duplicate values in C#?

-To combine two arrays without duplicate values in C#, you can use the `Union` method from **LINQ**, which returns the set union of two sequences (removing duplicates).
+You can combine two arrays without duplicate values in C# by using the `Union` extension method from the `System.Linq` namespace.

+**1. Using LINQ Union**

+The `Union` method automatically merges both arrays and removes duplicates while producing a single, clean sequence.

 **Example:**

 ```cs
 using System;
 using System.Linq;